rimpi1612/phpshorturl/README.md

 # phpshorturl
 "# phpshorturl"

-http://localhost/shorturl will run the app in local webserver.
+http://localhost/shorturl will run the app in local apache webserver.